Division Links

 • First, it checks to see if there is an active open burn window.

-If there is not an open burn window, or if the clearing index is forecast to be below 500, the program will not allow a person to complete the application.
+If there is not an open burn window, or if the clearing index is forecast to be below 500, in most cases the program will not allow a person to complete the application.
 The clearing index is only forecast for a three day period, including the current day.
 The open burn permit application may be completed up to two days in advance (i.e., Apply on Thursday or Friday if you plan to burn on the weekend).

 • A permit applicant shall provide all information requested on the application.